Blake Patton is a business-focused litigator with a diverse trial and appellate practice before state and federal

-Mr. Patton has published articles on various topics of constitutional law and Oklahoma firearm laws.
-A 2009 law review article authored by Mr. Patton is cited by numerous scholars, including the Office of the Attorney General for the state of Tennessee in Opinion No. 12-40 related to the constitutionality of SB3002, a bill regulating the ability of Tennessee business owners to exclude firearms from their private property.
+Mr. Patton actively provides written commentary and analysis on current legal and policy issues, and has published articles on various topics of constitutional law and Oklahoma firearm laws.
+A 2009 law review article authored by Mr. Patton is cited by numerous scholars, as well as the Office of the Attorney General for the state of Tennessee in Opinion No. 12-40 related to the constitutionality of SB3002, a bill regulating the ability of Tennessee business owners to exclude firearms from their private property.

 During his second year of law school, Mr. Patton studied international law, foundations of the European Union, and the history of the English legal system at Brasenose College – University of Oxford.
 In his third year, Mr. Patton was selected to serve as Carl Albert Executive Fellow for the Oklahoma Department of Securities, where he assisted the Department’s Enforcement Division in the prosecution of securities fraud cases arising under the Oklahoma Uniform Securities Act.